foliant-docs/foliantcontrib.slugs/README.md

     - !commit_count
 ```

-results in:
+Resulting version:

 ```
 1.85
 ```

-`!commit_count` tag accepts two arguments:
+The `!commit_count` tag accepts two arguments:

-- name of the branch to count commits in
+* name of the branch to count commits in;
-- and correction — a positive or negative number to adjust the commit count.
+* correction — a positive or negative number to adjust the commit count.

-Let's say you want to bump the major version and start counting commits from the beginning.
+Suppose you want to bump the major version and start counting commits from the beginning.
 Also you want to use only number of commits in the `master` branch.
-Your config will look like this:
+So your config will look like this:

 ```yaml
 version: !version